We get it, it's a tough decision. We've got you covered though. Receive this infographic to help you decide.

 R. Keith Rogers, Ed.D.

-Chair & Associate Professor of Chemistry
+Chair & Professor of Mathematics

 The mission of the Department of Mathematics is to educate students to be problem solvers, data analysts, and provide the foundation necessary to fulfill their lives of purpose and service.